 5 from 5 votes

 Get this sent to your inbox, plus exclusive content just for you!

-You also can serve them stuffed with salmon or save them for meal prep throughout the week.
-These bake potato halves keep in the refrigerator for up to a week and reheat easily in the microwave.
+They also work beautifully stuffed with salmon for a more elevated meal.
+And if you’re meal prepping, baked potato halves keep in the refrigerator for up to a week and reheat easily in the microwave, making them one of the most practical things you can have ready to go.

+5 from 5 votes